-- Negative exchange differences in the dollar balance correspond mainly to the conversion of Elcano Brasil's balance sheet, differences between assets less liabilities, converted at the exchange rate valid on the closing date.
-Its equity is measured at the historical exchange rate and the income statement, at the average rate. - Exchange differences in the euro balances correspond to the difference between the assets and liabilities of the consolidated companies in dollars, converted at the exchange rate valid on the closing date.
-Their corresponding net equities are measured at the historical exchange rate and the Profit and Loss Account, at the average rate.
+- Negative exchange differences in the dollar balance correspond mainly to the conversion of Elcano Brasil's balance sheet and differences between assets and liabilities, converted at the exchange rate valid on the closing date.
+Its equity is measured at the historical exchange rate, and the Profit and Loss Account at the average rate. - Exchange differences in the euro balances correspond to the difference between the assets and liabilities of the consolidated companies in dollars, converted at the exchange rate valid on the closing date.
+Their corresponding net equities are measured at the historical exchange rate, and the Profit and Loss Account at the average rate.